 - (1) Project Identification: Place the Financial Project ID number(s) immediately under the heading "TYPICAL SECTION PACKAGE" at the top of the sheet.
 When the project involves Federal funds, place the words "(Federal Funds)" under the Financial Project ID.
 Place the county name and roadway section number associated with the Straight Line Diagrams under the Financial Project ID or "(Federal Funds)".
-Include a description of work type under the state road number. - (2) Project location map: See FDM 302.4 for requirements. - (3) PD&E or Design EOR Signature Block: See FDM 130 for requirements. - (4) Sheet Index: Provide an index of sheets contained in the package that the EOR is responsible for. - (5) Typical Section Concurrence Block: Concurrence from the District Design Engineers for all typical sections is required.
-Other concurrence signatures may be included; e.g., District Structures Design Engineer for bridge typical sections, County Engineer for local roadway typical sections. - (6) Concurrence of the typical section package by the FHWA Transportation Engineer is required on Projects of Division Interest (PoDI).
-Refer to FDM 128 for additional information concerning PoDIs. - (7) Design Speed and Posted Speed Concurrence Block: The District Design Engineer and District Traffic Operations Engineer will discuss and agree to the posted speed.
-The selected design speed will be jointly approved by the District Design Engineer and the District Traffic Operations Engineer with a declaration that the posted speed is not expected to exceed the selected design speed. - (8) Context Classification Concurrence Block: Context classification is determined by FDOT district staff on all projects.
+Include a description of work type under the state road number. - (2) Project location map: See FDM 302.4 for requirements. - (3) PD&E or Design EOR Signature Block: See FDM 130 for requirements. - (4) Sheet Index: Provide an index of sheets contained in the package that the EOR is responsible for. - (5) Typical Section Concurrence: Concurrence from the District Design Engineer for all typical sections is required.
+Other concurrence signatures may be included: - (a) District Structures Design Engineer for bridge typical sections - (b) County or City Engineer for local roadway typical sections. - (c) Concurrence of the typical section elements by the FHWA Transportation Engineer is required on Projects of Division Interest (PoDI).
+Refer to FDM 128 for additional information concerning PoDIs. - (6) Design Speed and Posted Speed Concurrence: The District Design Engineer and District Traffic Operations Engineer will discuss and agree to the posted speed.
+The selected design speed will be jointly approved by the District Design Engineer

+- and the District Traffic Operations Engineer with a declaration that the posted speed is not expected to exceed the selected design speed. - (7) Context Classification Concurrence: Context classification is determined by FDOT district staff on all projects.
 Coordinate with the FDOT Project Manager to obtain context classification(s).
-Concurrence from the District Intermodal Systems Development (ISD) Manager or Planning and Environmental Management Administrator for the context classification assigned to each typical section is required.
+Concurrence from the District Intermodal Systems Development (ISD) Manager or Planning and Environmental Management Administrator for the context classification assigned to each typical section is required. - (8) Target Speed Concurrence: The District Design Engineer, District Traffic Operations Engineer, and District Intermodal Systems Development Manager will discuss and agree to the Target Speed.